|

 vendors, relying less on standard Internet protocols and more on custom

+protocols tailored to the data center.
 Sadly, there isn’t all that much detail here — especially compared to some of the information

 Facebook has shared in the past.
 Hopefully Google will release a bit